NAli3107/Atreya-Health-App/README.md

 ## Description

 This is a polished and responsive MERN stack single-page application that provides support for individuals seeking health advice.
-To view the deploye App, click [here.](https://still-savannah-89831.herokuapp.com/)
+To view the deployed App, click [here.](https://still-savannah-89831.herokuapp.com/)

 ## Installation